zagorskitomasz/MountainRescueManagement/README.md

-# CRUD web application for mountain rescue actions management.
+# CRUD web application for mountain rescue operations management.

 # Requirements:
 - Adding/removing rescuers in database
 - Tracking rescuers on duty, on action and on leave
-- Creating rescue action (assingning commander + rescuers)
+- Creating rescue operation (assingning commander + rescuers)
-- Tracking actions
+- Tracking operations
-- Archive of past actions and retired rescuers
+- Archive of past operations and retired rescuers
-- Analyzing data about actions, results, most active rescuers, commanders etc.
+- Analyzing data about operation, results, most active rescuers, commanders etc.
-- Different roles of users: guest (access only to rescuers list), user (access to actions and rescuers details), officer (creating and managing actions, adding and removing rescuers)
+- Different roles of users: guest (access only to rescuers list), user (access to operations and rescuers details), officer (creating and managing operations, adding and removing rescuers)

 # Technologies:
 - Spring (Boot, MVC, Security)